EddyLuten/bhreia.com/docs/character-creation/character-options.md

 ### Savior of Souls {:.stats}

-At some point in your past, your life was saved from certain death.
-[Primani](../deities/primani.md) wants to ensure that you no longer squander the soul they have graciously provided to you.
+At some point in your past, your life was saved from certain death. [[primani]] wants to ensure that you no longer squander the soul they have graciously provided to you.
 {:.stat}

 **Death Defier.** You have advantage on Death Saving throws.